New Hartford, New York: Other land

-Kempe was Attorney General of New York at the time and remained loyal to England during the Revolution.
-As a loyalist, his property was confiscated after the war and the Coxe patent was divided with General George Washington, General DeWitt Clinton, and Colonel Marinus Willett owning large parts of the patent.

 Early settlers

 In 1789, Sanger relocated his family to the settlement and erected a sawmill.
 A gristmill was added in 1790.
 Both mills utilized the water of the Sauquoit for power.

-Another early settler was General Oliver Collins (1762-1838), Connecticut native, Revolutionary War veteran and father of future Congressman Ela Collins.
+Another early settler was General Oliver Collins (1762–1838), Connecticut native, Revolutionary War veteran and father of future Congressman Ela Collins.
 Collins settled a farm in the area then known as Middle Settlement in 1789 and resided there until his death.
 Shortly after arriving, he was commissioned Captain in the local militia and rose to the rank of Brigadier-general at the time of the War of 1812.
 Eli Butler arrived from Middletown, Connecticut, also in 1789.

-John French (1766-1839) arrived from New Hampshire in 1792 and settled another farm, as did Colonel Nathan Seward (1758-1815) of Connecticut, also a Revolutionary War veteran.
+John French (1766–1839) arrived from New Hampshire in 1792 and settled another farm, as did Colonel Nathan Seward (1758–1815) of Connecticut, also a Revolutionary War veteran.

 Other settlers included Nathan Seward, Ashbel Beach, Amos Ives, Solomon Blodget, Salmon Butler, Joel Blair, Agift Hill, Stephen Bushnell, Joseph Jennings.

 Captain David Risley, Revolutionary War veteran and brother Allen Risley, and Truman and Webster Kellogg settled in the area that is now the hamlet of Washington Mills.

 There were two families named Olmstead, and a Seymour, Hurlburt, Kilborn, and Montague.
 More settlers from Connecticut were Henry Blackstone, Zenas Gibbs, Ashbel Tylor, and Nehemiah Ensworth (from Canterbury), all arriving in 1791.
 The first child born to the settlers was Uriel H. Kellogg.

 Civic formation

 Thirty-nine years after Sanger arrived, the Town of New Hartford was created on April 12, 1827, formed from the Town of Whitestown.
 Whitestown originally contained all of New York state west of Herkimer, and was subsequently split into many counties and towns with New Hartford being the last.
 The legislative act was entitled "An Act to Divide the Town of Whitestown, in the County of Oneida."
 The early settlers had adopted the name New Hartford for the settlement, and the name was retained for the town.

-The first town meeting was held on April 24, 1827, and the following positions were filled: Town supervisor, Town Clerk, Assessors (3), Commissioner of Highways (3), Overseers of the Poor (2), Collector, Commissioners of Common Schools (3), Inspectors of Schools (3).
+The first town meeting was held on April 24, 1827, and the following positions were filled: town supervisor, town clerk, assessors (3), commissioner of highways (3), overseers of the poor (2), collector, commissioners of common schools (3), inspectors of schools (3).

 Seven years later, the town was enlarged, with a piece of the Town of Kirkland by legislative act on April 26, 1834.

 The legislature passed an act on November 22, 1855, transferring a small part of New Hartford, Westmoreland, and Whitestown to Kirkland, enabling the hamlet of Clark Mills to be contained entirely within Kirkland instead of being partly within four different towns.